JayLee-98/JayLee-98/README.md

 const jay = {
   pronouns: "he" | "him",
   education: "Global and International Studies at University of Central Florida",
-  code: [Javascript, HTML, CSS, Java],
+  code: [Javascript, Python, HTML, CSS, Java],
   tools: [React, Redux, SpringBoot],
   quotes: "Success is not final; failure is not fatal: It is the courage to continue that counts. —Winston Churchill" }